Rudy Lai

 1 updates

-Partnering with Microsoft Azure, ExxonMobil integrated IoT and machine learning to minimize equipment downtime and boost productivity, marking significant strides in enterprise data and analytics.
+In partnership with Microsoft Azure, ExxonMobil intensified AI adoption using IoT and machine learning to minimize downtime and enhance productivity.

 2021 Q1: no updates